This post may contain affiliate links. Please read our disclosure policy.

 - ¼ teaspoon dried chili flakes

-- Add the sausage to a soup pot on medium-high heat.
-Cook until the sausages have released some oil and have started to brown.
-Remove them from the pot.1 lb hot Italian sausage
+- Heat the oil in a soup pot over medium heat.
+Add the sausage and cook until they have started to brown.
+Remove them from the pot.1 lb hot Italian sausage, 1 tablespoon olive oil

 - Add the kale or swiss chard to the pot and let it wilt.
-Season to taste with sea salt.2 cups chopped kale or swiss chard leaves
+Season to taste with extra salt, if needed.2 cups chopped kale or swiss chard leaves

 - The amount of salt will vary depending on how much salt is in the broth you use.
-I use unsalted homemade beef broth and like to add about 1 teaspoon of salt.
+We use unsalted homemade beef broth and like to add about 1 teaspoon of salt.